jkillingsworth/jkillingsworth.com/_posts/2019-11-14-hill-climbing-and-cost-functions.md

     \end{document}
 {% endlatex %}

-Using this revised estimate as our new baseline, we can repeat this process again and again until none of the proposed revisions offers an improvement the value of the cost function associated with the previous estimate.
+Using this revised estimate as our new baseline, we can repeat this process again and again until none of the proposed revisions offers an improvement to the value of the cost function associated with the previous estimate.
 After many iterations, we converge on the following values:

 {% latex fig-10 %}
     \begin{document}